haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 These files are in the format required to run DISVIS.
 The directory also containts the results of DISVIS analysis of the various domain pairs as directories named `disvis-results-X-Y`

   * __docking__: This directory contains json files containing all the parameters and input data for HADDOCK.
 Those are reference files of the docking setup and allow to repeat the modelling using the `Submit File` option of the HADDOCK2.4 web server:
-    * `strategy1-RNA-PolIII-core-C82-C34-C31pept.json`: Docking following Strategy 1 as described in this tutorial
-    * `strategy2-RNA-PolIII-core-C82-EMfit-C34-C31pept.json`: Docking following Strategy 2 as described in this tutorial
+    * `RNA-PolIII-core-C82-EMfit-C34-C31pept.json`: Docking as described in this tutorial

   * __input-pdbs__: This directory contains the HADDOCK-ready input PDB files for the various domains
     * `A_PolIII-5fja-core.pdb`: The core region of Pol III with non-overlapping residue numbering (chain A)